Uvalde shooting: Robb Elementary School to be demolished - mayor

 Robb Elementary School in Uvalde, Texas - where a gunman killed 19 students and two teachers - will be demolished, the city's mayor has said.

-Mayor Don McLaughlin made the claim at a Tuesday meeting between the local council and families demanding answers over the shooting.
+Don McLaughlin made the claim on Tuesday at a tense and emotional council meeting with residents demanding answers over the shooting.

 He did not say when the school would be demolished.